jsoeterbroek/epoch/README.md

 A calendar application for M5 Stack ePaper device.

-Support for different historical and cultural calendar systems: Babylonian, Gregorian, Julian, Hebrew, Islamic, Old Egyptian, Coptic, Mayan, Persian, French (rev.), Saka, Icelandic, Anglo-Saxon, Germanic, Armenian, Georgian, Mandaean, Chinese Zodiac, Buddhist, Mongolian, Ethiopian, Zoroastrian, Mars.
+Support for different historical and cultural calendar systems: Babylonian, Gregorian, Julian, Hebrew, Islamic, Old Egyptian, Coptic, Mayan, Persian, Republican French, Saka, Icelandic, Anglo-Saxon, Germanic, Armenian, Georgian, Mandaean, Chinese Zodiac, Buddhist, Mongolian, Ethiopian, Zoroastrian, Hindu, Mars.

 ## WIP
 Note this project is currently very much a Work in Progress, and by no means ready.
 Your mileage may vary.